 Borderless targets disadvantaged and at-risk communities where children, youths, and women are experiencing, or at risk of, abandonment, abuse, neglect and exploitation.
 We engage in a diverse range of programs and projects, and always focus on one question—How can we best create positive sustainable impact on these communities, changing their lives for the better and enhancing their well-being?

-Donate now to maintain the center and support its growth to reach other marginalized communities.
+Donate now to maintain the community centers and support their growth to reach other marginalized communities.

-As many of the vulnerable affected women in underprivileged communities are unemployed, a practical skill is important to enhance their possibility of generating an income.
-This sewing and embroidery project intends to create economic development of destitute women and break the poverty cycle of many of these families.
 This project is part of our continuous efforts to provide resources to further economic opportunity and advance human rights, creating space for individuals to pave personal paths to a free and more productive life.
-Visit our workshop and browse the handmade products of the project or come meet us every Saturday at Souk El Tayeb market (from 9am to 2pm at Beirut Souks, Downtown Beirut).
+Visit our workshop and browse the handmade products of the project or come meet us every Saturday at Souk El Tayeb market (from 9am to 2pm at Mar Mikhael, Beirut).

+Make a transformative and positive impact on the community through painting and colours.
 Underprivileged communities suffer from a damaging arbitrary urban planning and lack of infrastructure development.
-This initiative is aimed at encouraging these communities to take lead in improving their own neighborhoods and living environments.
-The idea is to make a positive impact on the community through painting and colors, teach locals from all ages the responsibility of taking care of their neighborhoods and transforming them into a touristic and artistic attraction that will help boost the economy.
+This initiative is aimed at encouraging these communities to take lead in improving their own neighbourhoods and living environments.
+The idea is to teach locals from all ages the responsibility of taking care of their neighbourhoods and transforming them into a touristic and artistic attraction that help boost the economy.